-The answer is that snow guards are designed to manage the release of snow and ice from a roof top as the mass melts, or in some cases, crests and slowly drops off the roof.
-Consider these four variables:
+Answer: Snow guards are designed to manage the release of snow and ice from a roof top as the mass melts, or in some cases, crests and slowly drops off the roof.
+Consider these four variables.

 The first variable to observe is the height of device or dam.
 For example, if water exceeds the height of a dam, it simply flows over.
 This doesn’t necessarily equate to snow retention all of the time.
 Snow is sometimes more liquid than solid; meaning the density changes with time and temperature.

 In a perfect scenario snow would accumulate in a light powdery form, settle, and melt slowly at a temperature around 32 degrees.
-This process would happen overtime, thus allowing flowing water to run out under the snow retention device, similar to the same way the overflow gates manage the level of water behind a dam.
+This process would happen overtime and allow flowing water to run out under the snow retention device, similar to the same way the overflow gates manage the level of water behind a dam.
 However, Mother Nature rarely provides perfect scenarios.

-For the second variable, we need to look at the frequency of devices.
-Using the beaver analogy, if Mr. Beaver builds a dam at the low end of a valley formed by two 5000’ mountain chains, it doesn’t take a genius to understand that in a 2’ deluge of water atop a snow mass, Mr. Beaver is likely to wake up somewhere down steam; if he’s lucky.
-However, if he starts at the top of the valley, building his dams to manage the water that is likely to accumulate; he is able to manage the water in smaller masses.
-Mr. Beaver is now more likely to survive extreme weather conditions.
-Then he or his offspring could migrate down the valley building a series of dams at intervals designed to handle the flow of water at its highest levels.
+For the second variable, we need to look at the frequency of snow retention devices.
+Using the beaver analogy: if a beaver builds a dam at the low end of a valley formed by two 5000’ mountain chains, it’s easy to understand that in a 2’ deluge of water atop a snow mass, it will likely to wake up somewhere down stream.
+However, if the beaver starts at the top of the valley, building dams to manage the water that is likely to accumulate, then he is able to manage the water in smaller masses.
+The beaver is now more likely to survive extreme weather conditions.
+Then he and his offspring could migrate down the valley to build a series of dams at intervals designed to handle the flow of water at its highest levels.

 The same principle is true with snow retention devices.
 If the given snow mass or the potential volume dictated by local building codes cannot be managed by one tier of guards, it is possible to divide up the roof area into smaller sections by installing multiple tiers of guards.
-Simply stated, a snow retention device (this varies by product) will manage a finite amount of roof area dictated by the strength of the given device, the roof area to be managed, the pitch of the roof, and the area snow loads.
+Simply stated, a snow retention device (this varies by product) will manage a finite amount of roof area dictated by strength of the given device, roof area to be managed, roof pitch, and area snow loads.

 If you are considering using a “pad style” snow retention device, most common in residential construction due primarily to aesthetic concerns, the size matters.
 As compared to rocks in a stream, a bigger rock will disrupt the volume of water greater than a smaller rock will.